Laptop Lending Program

 Who do I ask?

-We work through a referral system, where Child Life Staff, Unit Clerks, Nurses, or Doctors, will let us know if you could benefit from having a laptop.
-Chances are if you need one someone has recognized your need already and has put in a request for you.
-Even if this is the case it never hurts to ask anyway.
-Once we get your request, depending upon availability, we will send a Volunteer down with a laptop to help get you set up.
+We work through a referral system, where child life staff, unit clerks, nurses, and doctors, let us know if you could benefit from having a laptop.
+You can speak to one of the staff on your unit.
+Once we get your request, depending upon availability, we will send a volunteer down with a laptop to help get you set up.